Griffith, Indiana

-Griffith is a town in the North and St. John townships in Lake County, Indiana, United States.
+Griffith is a town in North and St. John townships in Lake County, Indiana, United States.
 It is a part of the Chicago metropolitan area.
-The population was 16,420 in 2020.Griffith is the 11th largest town in population and 17th largest town in area in the State of Indiana.
+The population was 16,420 in 2020.
+The town's population is currently declining at a rate of 0.69% annually.
+Griffith is the town with the 11th largest population and 17th largest town by area in the State of Indiana.

 History

 The Griffith State Bank, E.J. and E. Griffith Interlocking Tower and Griffith Grand Trunk Depot are listed in the National Register of Historic Places.
-In 2018, citizens of Griffith voted by a margin of 98% to 2% to leave Calumet Township in part because of the high property taxes they pay to the township, which also includes Gary, relative to the services received.
+In 2018, citizens of Griffith voted by a margin of 98% to 2% to leave Calumet Township, in part because of the high property taxes they pay to the township, which also includes Gary, relative to the services received.
 The town is now part of North Township.

 Geography

 Griffith is 630 ft above sea level.
 The town's boundaries encompass part of the ancient Calumet shorelines of Lake Michigan.
 Griffith has a total area of 7.768 sqmi, all land.

-Griffith borders the town of Highland to the west, the city of Hammond to the northwest, the city of Gary to the northeast, the town of Schererville to the south, and unincorporated North Township to the east.
+Griffith borders the town of Highland to the west, the city of Hammond to the northwest, the city of Gary to the northeast, the town of Schererville to the south, and unincorporated Calumet Township to the east.

 Education

-Griffith Public Schools operates four local public schools (one high school, one middle school, and two elementary schools).
+Griffith Public Schools, which covers most of the city, operates four local public schools (one high school, one middle school, and two elementary schools).